Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1DkSWmgD1Ws.md

 >
 > [Laughter]
 >
-> bob the walker walker chuck norris dlc confirmed, holy [ __ ] okay what are we doing ,
+> bob the walker walker chuck norris dlc confirmed, holy [ __ ] okay what are we doing,